You and the sellers must use the

-HDB prescribed Option to Purchase (OTP) as the form of contract in the transaction, any other agreements and supplementary agreements relating to the sale or purchase of the flat is not valid under the Housing and Development Act.
+HDB prescribed Option to Purchase (OTP) as the form of contract in the transaction.
+Any other agreements and supplementary agreements relating to the sale or purchase of the flat are not valid under the Housing and Development Act.

 You are advised to read carefully the Important Notes of the OTP

-(PDF 60KB) and the Terms and Conditions of resale
+(PDF 63KB) and the Terms and Conditions of resale

-(PDF 108KB) before entering into a contract.
+(PDF 115KB) before entering into a contract.
 Below are the steps to enter into a contract using the OTP.

 The five steps involved to enter into a contract using the OTP are: